psychoinformatics-de/datalad-debian/docs/source/walkthrough_collab.rst

 - **Hosting of package datasets**: *Package maintainers* need to deposit source and binary package files in a way that enables *package builders* and *archive maintainers* to retrieve them.
-Any datalad-supported sibling type can be used, including git-annex aware systems like GIN or RIA-stores, or dual hosting approaches with a Git-hoster for the dataset and a (cloud) storage solution for file content.
+Any DataLad-supported sibling type can be used, including git-annex aware systems like GIN or RIA-stores, or dual hosting approaches with a Git-hoster for the dataset and a (cloud) storage solution for file content.